Peak car: Proposed causes

 One analyst explained about changing attitudes of young people:

 Another elaborated about the saturation of demand hypothesis:

 The proposition that car usage has peaked has been disputed regarding vehicle usage in the United Kingdom.
 In December 2010, Stephen Glaister, the Director of the RAC Foundation, suggested that total traffic has grown more or less as a straight line since the 1950s and such growth will recommence when economic conditions improve; in 2011, the UK Department for Transport predicted a 50% growth in traffic in the coming 25 years.
-In addition, a corroborating view by Paul Watters suggested that car usage will continue to be important in Britain, and that there won't be “shattering change” by 2020.
+In addition, a corroborating view by Paul Watters suggested that car usage will continue to be important in Britain, and that there will not be "shattering change" by 2020.
 Scholars studying transport and socio-technical transitions have elaborated possible future scenarios for car use in England and the Netherlands.

 The advent of autonomous cars is likely to accelerate the decline in car ownership.
-A recent case study by the OECD International Transport Forum suggested Lisbon could maintain current levels of mobility with an autonomous car share fleet one tenth the size of its current vehicle fleet.
+A 2015 case study by the OECD International Transport Forum suggested Lisbon could maintain current levels of mobility with an autonomous car share fleet one tenth the size of its current vehicle fleet.